-When it comes to the care of your child, it is essential to find a professional who can confidently handle any and all obstacles.
-After all, we want the best for our children.
+When it comes to the care of your child, you need to find a professional who can handle any and all obstacles.
 Finding a professional for their teeth is no exception.
-Going to the dentist can be a scary process for young children.
-Many kids suffer from tooth problems such straightness and replacement but who do you take them to?
-Some would say the dentist, but that is incorrect.
-When it comes to these matters, your child should see what is called a pediatric orthodontist.
-In this article, we will take a closer look at the differences between the two, what kind of training they require, and how to be a good pediatric orthodontist.
+When it comes to these matters, your child should see a pediatric orthodontist.
+In this post, we’ll discover what kind of training do Pediatric Orthodontists do?
+Let’s get going.

 What is a Pediatric Orthodontist?

-Pediatric orthodontists specialize in the oral health of children, generally ranging from toddlers to teenagers.
-They are equipped to care for a child’s teeth, gums and mouth during the stages of childhood.
-Although this may sound like just a regular dentist, there are a few differences.
-Pediatric dentists only treat children from the age of infancy through adolescent years.
-General dentists, on the other hand, treat patients of all ages.
-Pediatric orthodontists are also usually paid more because of the amount of education involved.
-Now that we know what is a pediatric orthodontist and how they are different from a general dentist, it is important to look at the education behind the certification.
+Pediatric orthodontists specialize in the oral health and teeth straightness of children.
+Generally ranging from about seven years to teenagers.
+They care for a child’s jawline and bite throughout the stages of childhood.
+Whereas a pediatric dentist is for general tooth health.
+Now that we know what a pediatric orthodontist is and how they are different from a dentist.
+It is important to look at the education behind a pediatric orthodontist.

 What Kind of Training do you Need to be a Pediatric Orthodontist?

 As with most other professions, dentistry requires an undergraduate education.
 Any type of dentist will complete five years of training to earn their degree.
-During that time, they will gain practical skills, working under close supervision at a variety of hospital and community clinics.
+During that time, they will gain practical skills. they work under close supervision at a variety of hospital and community clinics.
 Once a general dentist has achieved their degree, they can move onto the next step.
 After earning a bachelorette, students then must attend postgraduate dental school.
 This furthers their skill set with foundational training, dental core training, and specialization.
-Once undergraduate and postgraduate dental training has been completed, an individual hoping to practice as a dentist needs to register with the General Dental Council, or GDC.
+Undergraduate and postgraduate dental training is first.
+Then a dentist needs to register with the GDC.
 They are responsible for setting the standards for oral care.
 Once passed, the individual can then practice as a dentist.

-The steps for becoming a pediatric orthodontist are somewhat similar to that of a general dentist with a few additions.
+Becoming a pediatric orthodontist is like that of a general dentist with a few additions.
 So then what kind of training do you need to be a pediatric orthodontist?
-Just as with any individuals hoping to become a dentist, there must be the completion of an undergraduate degree.
-This may take three to four years to achieve.
-This degree can be in a science program.
-Once an undergraduate degree is accomplished, the individual must move on to dental school.
 With the general dentist, this is where they were able to take the test and gain their license.
-However, that is not the case for someone hoping to become a pediatric orthodontist.
-In addition to the same schooling as a general dentist, a pediatric orthodontist must complete a two-year residency program.
-This is where they learn how to truly work with children, gaining knowledge of child psychology, pharmacology, development, and other topics related to pediatric dentistry.
+That is not the case for someone hoping to become a pediatric orthodontist.
+They achieve the same schooling as a general dentist.
+A pediatric orthodontist must complete a two-year residency program.
+This is where they learn how to work with children.
+The knowledge of child psychology, pharmacology, development.
+Also, other topics related to pediatric dentistry.
 After these two years are under their belt, they then can take an exam to become licensed.

 Why Should My Child See a Pediatric Orthodontist?